sdoward/persistent-cookies/README.md

 persistent-cookies
 ==================

-android library for persistent cookies
+Android library for persistent cookies for use with HttpClient

-There are 2 ways to import this library.

-1. Maven

-Enter this... in POM

-2. No Maven

-Download the JAR and import into the project

-Usage within the project
+Sample Usage
 ------------------------

 To make your cookies persist across app restarts you use the PersistantCookieStore class that is contained in the library.